Wolf's Lair: Reinforcements

 Hitler's secretary, Traudl Junge, recalled that Hitler repeatedly spoke in late 1943 or early 1944 of a possible bomber attack on the Wolfsschanze by the Western Allies.
-She quoted Hitler as saying, "They know exactly where we are, and sometime they’re going to destroy everything here with carefully aimed bombs.
+She quoted Hitler as saying, "They know exactly where we are, and sometime they're going to destroy everything here with carefully aimed bombs.
 I expect them to attack any day."

 According to Speer, between 28 July 1941 and 20 March 1942, Hitler left Rastenburg only four times for a total of 57 days.
 Afterwards, Hitler spent the next three months in Obersalzberg before returning to Rastenburg for the next nine months.

 Hitler's entourage returned to the Wolfsschanze from an extended summer stay at the Berghof in July 1944.
 The previous small bunkers had been replaced by the Organisation Todt with "heavy, colossal structures" of reinforced concrete as defense against the feared air attack.
 According to Armaments Minister Albert Speer, "some 36,000,000 marks were spent for bunkers in Rastenburg [Wolf's Lair]."

 Hitler's bunker had become the largest, "a positive fortress" containing "a maze of passages, rooms and halls."
 Junge wrote, "We had air-raid warnings every day" in the period between the 20 July assassination attempt and Hitler's final departure from the Wolfsschanze in November 1944, "but there was never more than a single aircraft circling over the forest, and no bombs were dropped.
 All the same, Hitler took the danger very seriously, and thought all these reconnaissance flights were in preparation for the big raid he was expecting."

-No air attack ever came.
-It has never been revealed whether the Western Allies knew of the Wolfsschanze's location and importance.
+No air attack ever came; but it has never been revealed whether the Western Allies knew of the Wolfsschanze's location and importance.
 The Soviet Union was unaware of both the location and the scale of the complex until the site was uncovered by its forces during their advance towards Berlin in early 1945.